Creating a New Monitor

 Note: The monitor will start pulling in data the moment you hit save.
 However, it will not pull in retroactive data by itself.
 You would need to do a historical job to pull in retroactive Twitter data.

-Canceling the monitor will discard any changes you've made.
+Clicking Back to Monitor will discard any changes you've made.